ng-Classic/ng-classic/aio/content/guide/upgrade.md

 </code-example>

-Once you introduce the Angular ClassicRouter, using the Angular ClassicRouter triggers navigations through the unified location service, still providing a single source for navigating with AngularJS and Angular.
+Once you introduce the Angular Classic Router, using the Angular Classic Router triggers navigations through the unified location service, still providing a single source for navigating with AngularJS and Angular.

 <!--TODO:
 Correctly document how to use AOT with SystemJS-based `ngUpgrade` apps (or better yet update the `ngUpgrade` examples/guides to use `@angular-classic/cli`).